godotengine/godot-docs/tutorials/assets_pipeline/escn_exporter/material.rst

 .. image:: img/external_mat_option.jpg

-``.material`` file can be assigned to any material slot to be a external resource.
+``.material`` file can be assigned to any material slot to be an external resource.

 .. image:: img/gd_dot_material.jpg